Rio Nuñez incident: Local power struggle

-The indigenous people were split into two groups ever since the death of the jing of the Landoumas in late 1846, who occupied the upper section of the river beyond Rapass (or Ropaz).
+The indigenous people were split into two groups ever since the death of the king of the Landoumas in late 1846, who occupied the upper section of the river beyond Rapass (or Ropaz).
 One group supported Tongo who was also the Britain's choice (at the beginning), and another supported Mayoré, his brother, and was supported by France (at the beginning).
 Mayoré had also gained the support of the Nalous, who had pledged their armed support.
 That angered Tongo, who set fire to Walkaria but was beaten by Joura, the brother of Lamina, King of the Nalous, and was forced to retreat inland.
 The proxy war led to a treaty between France and Britain that forbade either party from intervening on the river.
 Van Haverbeke, the Belgian commanding officer, seized the opportunity by signing a convention with Lamina where the latter ceded to the King of the Belgians both sides of the Rio Nunez, up to one mile inland, from the backwater upstream of Rapass to the backwater downstream of Victoria.
 Against regular payments by the Belgians, he would also provide them with protection.
 The Louise-Marie then sailed to Belgium and back down to the Rio Nunez to bring the treaty that was to be ratified.
 Meanwhile, Cohen was to be in charge of commerce in the region.
 Their return was not well received by the French regional commander, Édouard Bouët-Willaumez, who thought the river to be very important to France and was unhappy to have been ordered by his government to protect the Belgian at all cost.
 On 11 February 1849, Lamina came aboard the schooner and received to his great pleasure his uniform complete with epaulettes from the Belgians.